How Long Do Vape Batteries Last?

 Vape kits come in all shapes and sizes.
 They also have a wide range of power settings, some of which come pre-set, others give you the option to customise the wattage.
 Which you choose can largely be determined by the e-liquid you choose, but that is another question altogether.

-No mater which you choose, the battery in your kit will only last so long, and understanding that lifespan can help you plan your vaping journey accordingly – you don’t want to be caught short, leaving you unable to satisfy a craving when out and about.
+No mater which you choose, the battery in your vape device will only last so long, and understanding that lifespan can help you plan your vaping journey accordingly – you don’t want to be caught short, leaving you unable to satisfy a craving when out and about.

-In this guide, we will explore how vape batteries are rated, what that means in terms of battery life, and the different factors that can extend or reduce that lifespan.
+In this guide, we will explore how vape batteries are rated, what that means in terms of battery life, and the different factors that can extend or reduce that lifespan of your vape's battery.

 Understanding Milliampere Hour (mAh) ratings